 This Be Witch ing printable party pack by Frog Prince Paperie will help you go all-out for the next Halloween gathering, with everything from chocolate-bar wrappers to a big Trick or Treat banner.

 My kids will love the mix-and-match heads and bodies from Scout Creative’s Monster Mash printables.
 Don’t forget to print out the calendar so you can point to it whenever the kids ask (again), How much longer til Trick-or-Treating?
-[Updated to add: This printable is no longer available.]
+[Updated 10/14: Unfortunately this printable is no longer available.]